Protect your inheritance with a Fort Lauderdale probate, estate, and trust litigation lawyer

 Florida Probate and Trust Litigation: Custodial Accounts and the Florida Uniform Transfer to Minors Act

-By: Kate A. Feingold, Esq.
 Custodial accounts may be created under the Florida Uniform Transfer to Minors Act, see §710.101, et seq., Fla.
 Stat (2018) (the “UTMA”), so that an adult (the “custodian”) is placed in charge of a minor’s funds until the minor reaches the age of 18 years.
-Such an account is frequently utilized by parents as part of a general estate plan or is the result of divorce proceedings in which the parents agree Read More
+Such an account is frequently utilized by parents as part of a general estate plan or is the result of divorce proceedings in which the parents agree to set aside funds for their c Read More